berkpereira/gridworld-numpy/policy_evaluation.md

 ## ```MarkovGridWorld()```

 Defines the (as of 19/01/2023, 2D) grid world MDP.
 This includes defining the environment's size, state space (and terminal state), action space, dynamics (including any potential stochastics), reward signals, and discount factor.

+0 is down.
+1 is right.
+2 is up.
+3 is left.

 ### ```direction_to_action(self,direction)```